Deep Learning for Multivariate Time Series Imputation: A Survey: Predictive Methods

 \subsection{Attention-based Models}

 Since Transformer is proposed in~\cite{vaswani2017attention}, the self-attention mechanism has been widely used to model sequence data including time series~\cite{wen2023transformers}.
-CDSA~\cite{ma2019cdsa} is proposed to impute geo-tagged spatiotemporal data by learning from time, location, and measurement jointly.
 DeepMVI~\cite{bansal2021deepmvi} integrates transformers with convolutional techniques, tailoring key-query designs to effectively address missing value imputation.
 For each time series, DeepMVI harnesses attention mechanisms to concurrently distill long-term seasonal, granular local, and cross-dimensional embeddings, which are concatenated to predict the final output.
-NRTSI~\cite{shan2023nrtsi} directly leverages a Transformer encoder for modeling and takes time series data as a set of timestamp and measurement tuples.
-As a permutation model, this model has to iterate over the time dimension to process time series.
 SAITS~\cite{du2023saits} employs a self-supervised training scheme to deal with missing data, which integrates dual joint learning tasks: a masked imputation task and an observed reconstruction task.
 This method, featuring two diagonal-masked self-attention blocks and a weighted-combination block, leverages attention weights and missingness indicators to enhance imputation precision.
-In addition to the above models, the attention mechanism is also widely adapted to build the denoising network in diffusion models like CSDI~\cite{tashiro2021csdi}, MIDM~\cite{wang2023observed}, PriSTI~\cite{liu2023pristi}, etc.
+Besides, ImputeFormer~\cite{nie2024imputeformer} introduces a novel Transformer-based framework that leverages self-attention and temporal context modeling to accurately recover missing values.
+In addition to the above models, the attention mechanism is also widely adapted to build the denoising network in diffusion models like CSDI~\cite{tashiro2021csdi}, MIDM~\cite{wang2023observed}, PriSTI~\cite{liu2023pristi}, Diffusion-TS~\cite{yuan2024diffusion} and in GNN-based models like Casper~\cite{jing2024causality} and HSPGNN~\cite{liang2024higher}.